maxwellpothier/tadpole/README.md

 Tadpole is designed to streamline task management workflows through a clean, minimalist interface inspired by industry-leading productivity tools.
 The application leverages modern web technologies to deliver a responsive, performant user experience with real-time updates and seamless interactions.

+## Development Timeline

+This project was completed in approximately 8 hours of focused development time, with emphasis on learning modern full-stack technologies and best practices:

+**Hour 1:** Planning session and documentation generation, including PRD and technical implementation guides (available in `/notes`)

+**Hours 2-3:** Database layer setup with Prisma and CockroachDB, including research on distributed database architecture and migration strategies

+**Hours 4-5:** RESTful API development with Next.js 15 App Router, focusing on request/response patterns and data validation

+**Hours 6-7:** Frontend architecture design and implementation with modular component structure and @dnd-kit integration

+**Hour 8:** Tag system implementation including color-coded categorization and autocomplete search *(in progress on `tags` branch)*

 ## Features

 ### Core Functionality